wborgeaud/ctf-writeups/SecurityFest2019/InfantRSA.md

 ```
 and similarly with `e2`.
 This is because the cross terms are all divisible by `p*q=n`.

 Now the strategy is clear.
 We need to massage these numbers to end up with a number divisible by `p` (or `q`).
 Then, taking the gcd with `n` will give `p`.
-Here is the math:
+Here is my approach:
 ![Math](latexed.png)

 The number `z` is definitely ugly, but it has the property of being divisible by `p` and not by `q`.
 Therefore, `gcd(z,n)=p` and we're done!